osoiri/ParkingDot/README.md

 - ParkingAttendant

     A physical employee associated with serving the user and closing the gap between real world and software world
-- Bill
+- Bill -------> Ticket

-    Generated when vehicle arrives at the payment counter
+    Generated with reference to the ticket when vehicle arrives at the gateCounter
+- Payment -------> Bill

+    The payment to be done by the user with his choice
-- Receipt
+- Receipt -------> Payment

     Generated after payment successful
-- ParkingGate
+- ParkingGate -------> GateCounter, ParkingAttendant

     Gates to control flow of vehicles
 - GateCounter